kozgunov/cpp.27.01/README.md

 • Usability and reliability of the program.

 ## Design and Architecture
-The software is designed as a console application with the following components...
+The software is designed as a console application with the following components:
+1. text file reading and figuring out the function
+2. taylor decomposition
+3. creating and filling pdf file (using latex)

 ## Implementation Details
 ### Reading a Mathematical Function